cprieto/roboblog/content/2017-05-12-cmake-and-libraries-part-2-third-party-libraries.md

 target_link_libraries (app ${GTK3_LIBRARIES})
 ```

 And that is all for today, you can see more information about the `PkgConfig` package in the [documentation](https://cmake.org/cmake/help/latest/module/FindPkgConfig.html).
-There are _multiple_ modules included with CMake to do and find many things and popular libraries (like [Google Test](https://cmake.org/cmake/help/latest/module/FindGTest.html)), there are many third party modules as well, maybe I will explain how to use those third parties modules in the next blog post ;)
+There are _multiple_ modules included with CMake to find many popular libraries (like [Google Test](https://cmake.org/cmake/help/latest/module/FindGTest.html) and [OpenGL](https://cmake.org/cmake/help/latest/module/FindOpenGL.html)), we can use third party modules as well, maybe I will explain how to use those third parties modules in the next blog post ;)